Our vision is to achieve the best health, wellbeing and safety of all Victorians so that they can lead a life they value.

 To do this successfully, the department’s work is focused on four strategic directions:

-- Developing person-centred services and care
+- Person-centred services and care

-- Building local solutions
+- Local solutions

-- Providing earlier and more connected support
+- Earlier and more connected support

-- Advancing quality, safety and innovation through everything that we do
+- Advancing quality, safety and innovation

 Our strategic plan